andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 ```

 We can use it to do the same things we used the constructor-based existential
-for, as well…and, in a way, it seems oddly more natural.
+for, as well…and, in a way, it actually seems oddly more natural.

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped2.hs#L169-175